 Did you know that natural daylight is typically pretty cool in tones compared to most artificial indoor lighting?
 And even though you can’t tell too much with your naked eye, the camera is much more sensitive to detecting the color temperatures of different light sources.
 So, even though a room’s lamp doesn’t look too yellow in person, the camera will likely shoot it very differently.

 I’ve made this mistake plenty of times in my career… I’d think, “that lamp’s light doesn’t look too yellow…” so I’d leave it on in the corner of a room thinking there’s no way it would cast a color on my subject so many feet away being lit by a window.
 But, I always realize in editing how much it does affect the colors of an image.
-The area of the image lit by the window will seem very cool, while the areas lit by the lamp will seem very warm.
+The area of the image lit by the window will seem very cool, while the areas lit by the lamp from wandlamp will seem very warm.
 That mix in color temperatures is no bueno for a pretty photo!

 If your image is ONLY being lit be a lamp (which I would never want to do, but I’m stating just for an example), you could probably easily edit that color cast in Photoshop or Lightroom since all the color temperature would be consistent.
 But, when your main source is a window with natural light, that mixed lighting of two very different color temperatures is where you get into trouble and have weird looking images.